 It is also important to know how prices are negotiated.
 Most professional translators charge per word (not per page) and interpreters charge per hour, full day or half day.
 Many are willing to be flexible, and they quote prices based on how difficult and technical your document is ("Dear John Letter" vs. "Hydrocarbons Law"), how urgently you need it done ("Take your time" vs. "I need it yesterday"), and/or how long it is.

 Our services are not the least expensive in Bolivia and never will be.
-Our translators have worked long and hard to acquire the skill levels needed to offer the highest quality translations and simultaneous interpretation services available in Bolivia today.
-If we cannot make your deadline or do not have a translator or conference interpreter specialized in your field, we will not risk our reputation and will responsibly not offer you our services.
+The translators and interpreters who are members of BoliviaTranslators.com have worked long and hard to acquire the skill levels needed to offer the highest quality translations and simultaneous interpretation services available in Bolivia today.
+If we cannot make your deadline or a translator or conference interpreter is not specialized in your field, we will not risk our reputations, and will responsibly not offer you our services.